TrafficClaw: A Generalizable LLM Agent in the Unified Physical Environment for Urban Traffic Control

 \subsubsection{System-Aligned Policy Optimization}

-To optimize the agent’s policies with system-level efficiency, we adopt agentic RL with Group Relative Policy Optimization (GRPO) \cite{guo2025deepseek}.
-The agent iteratively operates in the traffic environment, observes how control interventions propagate across subsystems, and updates its policy to maximize system-level performance under the unified reward.
+We optimize the agent with agentic RL using Group Relative Policy Optimization (GRPO)~\cite{guo2025deepseek}.
+The agent iteratively interacts with the traffic environment, observes how interventions propagate across subsystems, and updates its policy to maximize system-level traffic efficiency.

-Formally, the agent policy is defined as $\pi_\theta(\mathcal{A}_{t:t+H} \mid \mathcal{O}_{0:t}, C_t)$, where $C_t$ is the spatiotemporal context derived from the episode cache (ESCC) and procedural spatiotemporal memory (PSM).
+Formally, the agent policy is defined as $\pi_\theta(\mathcal{A} \mid \mathcal{O})$.
 The agent’s objective is to maximize the expected cumulative system-level reward $R$.
-GRPO updates the policy by computing a generalized advantage function $\text{Adv}_t$ and performing gradient ascent:

-Through multi-turn interaction, the agent directly observes complex feedback such as queue spillback and demand propagation across subsystems.
-This closed-loop optimization process enables the agent to internalize how individual actions shape the global traffic state and to learn more robust system-level control policies rather than focusing on isolated short-term gains.
+GRPO updates by computing a advantage function $\text{Adv}_t$ and performing policy gradient: Through multi-turn interaction, the agent internalizes how local interventions shape the global traffic state and learns robust system-level policies rather than isolated short-term gains.